On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: First illustrations on H_2

 We illustrate the QPE conditions and features described above on the \chemform{H_2} molecule with $0.5$ $\rm{\AA}$ bond length.
-We work with the sto-3g bsais, where each \chemform{H} is represented with a 1s orbital, leading to a $N_S=4$ qubits system.
+We work with the sto-3g basis, where each \chemform{H} is represented with a 1s orbital, leading to a $N_S=4$ qubits system.
+Note that we are interested in chemical precision and success probability features with respect to the chosen orbital basis.
+Succeeding here is a necessary condition to reach chemical accuracy, which would require to consider much larger orbital sets.
 Exact eigen-energies $E_j$ are obtained by a full diagonalization of the Hamiltonian, which also gives the exact eigen-states $\ket{\psi_j}$.
 The initial state $\ket{\psi_{\rm init}}$ is obtained by a Hartree-Fock computation, and is already of good quality as visible in Table \ref{tab:intial_data_H2}.
-But it does not allow us to reach the chemical accuracy and is thus is perfectible as we will highlight below.
-All calculations were performed on the Quantum Learning Machine (QLM) from Eviden, which enables large-scale emulations of quantum processing units using the myQLM package.
+But it does not allow us to reach the chemical precision and is thus is perfectible as we will highlight below.
+All calculations were performed on the Quantum Learning Machine (QLM) from Bull, which enables large-scale emulations of quantum processing units using the myQLM package.
 The QPE version studied in this section was implemented using a first-order Trotterization.
-The values of $t$ derived in section \ref{sec:time} together with the corresponding minimum number of phase qubits to reach chemical accuracy and Trotter steps are presented in Table \ref{tab:intial_data_H2}.
+The values of $t$ derived in section \ref{sec:time} together with the corresponding minimum number of phase qubits to reach chemical precision and Trotter steps are presented in Table \ref{tab:intial_data_H2}.